National Insurance contributions and your state pension

 You can only claim this benefit once you reach 'state-pension age'.

 The state pension age for women has changed over an eight-year period.
-For women born after April 1950, it will reach 65 in November 2018, which is the same qualifying age as men.
+For women born after April 1950, it reached 65 in November 2018, which was the same qualifying age as men.

-There is every possibility it will rise further.
+There is every possibility it will rise further in future.

 Find out more: use our state pension age calculator to determine when you qualify